Piengineer12/public-addons/README.md

 You can view my to-do list and current addon progress [here](https://github.com/users/Piengineer12/projects/1).

-All Lua files here are licensed under the MIT License, see LICENSE.txt for license information.
+All Lua and MoonScript files here are licensed under the MIT License, see LICENSE.txt for license information.

 ## Abandoned Addons
 These addons have been abandoned and no more support will be given: